lilleyz7/Hotel-Finder/README.md

 # Hotel-Finder
-Python App allowing a user to find hotels in a user selected city
+Python application allowing a user input of city and price range to display the top 5 hotels in a city sorted by price or star rating.
+By using the Hotels RapidApiand KivyMD, the application displays each hotel's price, star rating, and address.